MakerDen/Maker-Den-NETMF/README.md

 The following example creates a relay switch with on/off command and control support.

-Your MyRelay class must inherit from ActuatorBase.
+Your actuator class must inherit from ActuatorBase.

     using Glovebox.MicroFramework.Base;